dmaccormac/dmaccormac.github.io/_posts/2024-11-24-common-alt-codes.md

 Over time, Windows introduced additional code pages to support different languages and regions.
 With the advent of Unicode, Windows gradually moved away from these code pages, providing a universal character set that supports virtually all languages.

+# Inserting Unicode characters
+In modern Windows, you can use the `Alt + X` keyboard shortcut to insert Unicode characters into documents.

+First, type the hexadecimal code of the Unicode character you want to insert.
+For example, to insert the dollar symbol ($), you would type 0024.
+After typing the code, press the Alt + X key shortcut.
+This will convert the code into the corresponding Unicode character.

+Use Windows Character Map or [Character Map UWP](https://github.com/character-map-uwp/Character-Map-UWP) to find Unicode characters and their corresponding hexadecimal codes.

 # Conclusion
 Alt codes are an interesting example of how early computing solutions have had a lasting impact on how we interact with technology.
 In the early days of computing, they were widely used as a way to input extended characters and symbols.
 Although they are no longer the primary method for entering special characters in Windows, they still remain a simple and efficient way to enter symbols quickly.